schyntax/js-schyntax/README.md

 ## Defaults

 When a format string does not include all expression types, some assumptions must be made about the missing values.
-Sch looks at the expression with the highest-resolution, and then sets `exp_name(0)` for any higher-resolution expressions.
+Schyntax looks at the expression with the highest-resolution, and then sets `exp_name(0)` for any higher-resolution expressions.
 For example, if `hours` is the highest resolution specified, then `minutes(0) seconds(0)` is implicitly added to the format.
 All day-level expressions (`daysOfWeek`, `daysOfMonth`, `dates`) are treated as the same resolution.
 Any other (lower-resolution) missing expression types are considered wildcards, meaning they will match any date/time (equivalent to not sending any arguments to an expression `exp_name()`).

 Here are some examples which illustrate these defaults: